mrbru12/VoidRef/README.md

 # VoidRef
-VoidRef is a SDL game engine focused on OpenGL 3.0 shaders based rendering
+VoidRef is a SDL game engine focused on OpenGL 3.0 shaders based rendering.